Heneros/movie-app/README.md

 - RabbitMQ
 - Prometheus
 - Nodemailer
-- TensorFlow
+- TensorFlow.js
-- TMDb API, Quotable API
 - Github Actions

 ## Features should be:
+- Bash write script
 - Redis(refreshToken table) should be
+- Load Balancer to db and redis
-- roles admin/user/editor
+- roles admin/user/editor  - done
 - Adding movies is only available for admins and editor
 - search movie
 - Each movie has a category, preview, title, synopsis, and rating
 - user can register/login validation have
 - filter movies.
 By year/category/key actors/rationg
 - 2FA authentication
+- TMDb API, Quotable API
-- Session management
+- Session management   - done
 - Moderation reviews with moderation
 - Automatic moderation
 - Integration with calender